NYULibraries/primo-customization/README.md

 ## Archived code

-### Have CloudFront server a custom empty 403 error page when a non-existent templateUrl file is requested
+### Have CloudFront serve a custom empty 403 error page when a non-existent templateUrl file is requested

 Ideally, we would not want to be generating empty `templateUrl` files in S3 for all custom directives that haven't been customized.
 We set up our S3 bucket and